kjturan/Core-ML-from-Scratch/README.md

 - scratch_2.ipynb demonstrates basic convolutions, convolutional pyramidal AutoEncoders, Variational AutoEncoders (VAE), and VGGs on the CelebA and MNIST datasets (dataset_2)

-To run the notebooks, please download the corret datasets and organize the project such that the dataset and trained model folders should be one level above your notebook - that is, "../Datasets", "../trained_models" etc.
+To run the notebooks, please download the correct datasets and organize the project such that the dataset and trained model folders should be one level above your notebook - that is, "../Datasets", "../trained_models" etc.

 ```